renato-nmoraes/kubernetes-cluster/README.md

 ### Application
 After the credentials configuration, Jenkins is ready to build and deploy the application.
-The application is a nginx image running a Hello World page.

 #### Build & Deploy
 In the Jenkins page, select the **hello-world** pipeline job.